Endometriosis

 Treatments for endometriosis focus on managing painful symptoms.
 There is currently no cure.

-A gynaecologist will work with you to decide on a care plan that is specific to your needs.
+A gynaecologist will work with you to develop a care plan specific to your needs.
 Note that hormonal therapy may not be suitable if you are trying to conceive.

 Oral pain medication